some-alt

 In addition, DTEK Kyiv Regional Grids recommends distributing loads on the network.
 Turn on the most powerful devices one by one and try to avoid peak load hours, which are usually between 7:00AM and 9:00AM and between 6:00PM and 8:00PM.
 It is also advisable to use heaters, dishwashers and washing machines at night.
 This will not only save the network from overload, but also save up to 50% on the night rate.

-Thermal power generation Over the course of the week, DTEK Dnipro Grids restored electricity to 95,000 families after russian attacks
+Thermal power generation Over the course of two days, DTEK Dnipro Grids energy workers restored electricity to 67 settlements, de-energized by the enemy

-Thermal power generation DTEK Dnipro Grids energy workers restored electricity to almost 12,000 homes after the attacks on power facilities
+Thermal power generation DTEK Dnipro Grids energy workers restored electricity to 39 settlements, affected by the strikes

-Thermal power generation DTEK Dnipro Grids energy workers restored power supply to 30 settlements of the region
+Thermal power generation Attacks on the power facilities: over the course of the day, DTEK Dnipro Grids energy workers restored electricity to 85 settlements in the region